ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 In this section, you will:
 - Create a Case-Sensitive Disc Image (MacOS only)
-- Clone Git repository for IRIS
+- Clone Git repository for EarthScope InSAR

 ---